zoolanders/documentation/src/essentials-for-yootheme-pro/index.md

 ---
 title: Essentials for YOOtheme Pro
-pageTitle: Essentials for YOOtheme Pro Documentation
+titleTemplate: Essentials for YOOtheme Pro Documentation
 description: Essentials for YOOtheme Pro guides and documentation
 ---